Malta: Religion

+Most congregants of the local Protestant churches are not Maltese; their congregations mainly draw on vacationers and British retirees living in the country.
 There are also a Seventh-day Adventist church in Birkirkara, and a New Apostolic Church congregation founded in 1983 in Gwardamangia.
 There are approximately 600 Jehovah's Witnesses.
-The Church of Jesus Christ of Latter-day Saints (LDS Church) is also represented.
+Mormonism is also represented with 241 members in 1 congregation in Mosta.